beche-kis/beginner_projects/README.md

  # Java Beginner Project
  # 1 .
 Calculator
-A basic calculator built using Java.
+A basic calculator built using Java./calculator.java

 * Accepts user input for two numbers and the desired operation